Bodyguard banner

 Educational Requirements

-• Minimum Education: A high school diploma (10+2) is generally the minimum educational requirement.
+• Minimum Education: A high school diploma (10th or 12th grade) is generally the minimum educational requirement.

-• Physical Fitness: Excellent physical fitness is crucial.
-Bodyguards need to be strong, agile, and capable of handling physical threats.
+• Physical Fitness: Excellent physical condition is essential.
+Bodyguards need to be strong, agile, and have high stamina.

-• Security Training Courses: Many private security institutes offer specialized bodyguard training courses.
+• Security Training Courses: Many security academies and institutes offer specialized bodyguard training programs.
 These courses cover:

 • Risk assessment and threat analysis